GriceTurrble/common-project-files/README.md

 creates an automatic link to the commit on GitHub when the line is copied to any GitHub text field
 (such as release notes or an issue comment).

+### `issues`

+Calls `gh issue list` with no `GH_PAGER` set, which displays all issues in stdout for further viewing in the terminal without a pager (like `less`) hiding that output later.

+### `project-issues`

+Lists all current issues in my cross-repo tracking project.

+### `project`

+Opens my cross-repo tracking project in a web browser.

+### `update-common-secrets`

+I use some common secrets across repos, mainly PATs with small scopes such as one for adding items to the cross-repo project.
+When these secrets need to be updated, add them in a local `~/.gh_common_secrets` file, then run this command.

+This calls `gh secret set -f` targeting that file, so the current repo will set those secrets.
+Common workflows that depend on that file will pick it up after that.